mlip-cmu/f2025/assignments/I2_requirements.md

 Submit a report as a single PDF file to Gradescope that covers the following topics in clearly labeled sections (ideally each section starts on a new page):

-1. **Goals** (2 pages max): Provide a list of organizational goals, system goals, user goals, and model goals, each with a corresponding measure.
+1. **Stakeholders** (1 page max): List of 10 or more relevant stakeholders, roughly separated in direct and indirect stakeholders.
-2. **Environment and Machine** (0.5 page max): Identify environmental entities and machine components (AI and non-AI) in this scenario.
-The machine components must include at least one AI component that performs image recognition.
+2. **Goals** (2 pages max): Provide a list of organizational goals, system goals, user goals, and model goals.
+Include at least three different user goals corresponding to three stakeholders identified in the previous step.
+Provide a concrete measure for at least one organizational goal, one system goal, one user goal, and one model goal.
-3. **Hazard analysis** (2 pages max): Perform STPA-style hazard analysis to proactively identify possible risks from the perspective of different direct and indirect stakeholders.
-Describe the hazard analysis steps you followed and the risks you identified.
+3. **Hazard analysis** (3 pages max): Briefly describe the hazard analysis steps you followed and illustrate it by providing data from intermediate steps.
+List risks and corresponding requirements for the stakeholders selected in the previous steps (typically 5 to 10 per stakeholder).
-4. **Requirement Decomposition** (1 page max): Select **one** requirement to analyze, corresponding to one of the risks identified above.
+4. **Requirement Decomposition** (1 page max): Select *one* requirement identified in the previous step to analyze.
 Specify a list of environment assumptions (ASM) and specifications (SPEC) that are needed to establish this requirement (REQ).
-5. **Risk analysis** (2 pages max): Perform a fault tree analysis to identify potential root causes for the violation of the requirement selected in the previous step.
-Identify all minimal cut sets in your fault tree.
+5. **Risk analysis** (1 figure): Perform a fault tree analysis to identify potential root causes for the violation of the requirement selected in the previous step.
+The resulting fault tree should include all plausible violations of assumptions and specifications identified in the previous step.
-6. **Mitigations** (1 page max): Suggest at least two mitigation strategy to reduce the risk of the failure studied in the fault tree.
+6. **Mitigations** (0.5 page max and 1 figure): Suggest at least two mitigation strategy to reduce the risk of the failure studied in the fault tree.
 Both mitigations should be at the system level, outside of the ML component (i.e., not just "collect more training data").
 Briefly explain how the mitigations reduce the risk.
 Provide a second updated fault tree that includes those mitigations.

 For drawing fault trees, you may use any tool of your choice (e.g., Google Drawings or [draw.io](https://app.diagrams.net/)).
 A scan of a hand-drawn diagram is acceptable, as long as it is clearly legible.
 There are also dedicted FTA apps you could use; e.g., [Fault Tree Analyzer](https://www.fault-tree-analysis-software.com).
 We are not picky about the exact shapes in the notation as long as the connections are clear.